mbarzegary/mbarzegary.github.io/presentations.md

 ## As a co-author

+* **The Optimal Cell Packing Density for Macroencapsulating Islet Delivery Devices**, presented at the The International Pancreas and Islet Transplantation Association (IPITA), 2021 ([abstract](https://doi.org/10.1097/01.tp.0000804560.86378.96))

-* **Upscaling of a Next Generation Microwell-Based Beta Cell Replacement Device**, will be presented at the 6th TERMIS World Congress on Tissue Engineering and Regenerative Medicine (TERMIS), Maastricht, the Netherlands, 2021
+* **Upscaling of a Next Generation Microwell-Based Beta Cell Replacement Device**, presented at the 6th TERMIS World Congress on Tissue Engineering and Regenerative Medicine (TERMIS), Maastricht, the Netherlands, 2021

 * **Creating your own TPMS-based functionally graded scaffolds for 3D-printing**, presented at the 17th International Symposium on Computer Methods in Biomechanics and Biomedical Engineering (CMBBE), Bonn, Germany, 2021